Case Manager (Applicant)

 Tips for a Successful Application:

-The Funds for One Program, has an annual budget of $350,000.
+The Funds for One Program has a limited annual budget.
 Consequently, not all requests can be funded.
 Remember, each application is evaluated among hundreds of other applications.

 The Background section of the application provides you with an opportunity to make a compelling case for your Clients.
 You can tell their story and describe their motivation to improve their current situation.
 Remember, those reviewing the applications have never met your Clients, so they depend on you to create a comprehensive picture of these individuals and how this funding would help them to move forward on their path toward greater stability.